 But it's certainly possible to give state governments more flexibility to implement changes to Medicaid without also slashing federal spending on the program.
 If it wanted to, the federal government could double Medicaid funding and call it a block grant — but that's not what typical proposals do.

 Most recent block grant proposals — including those from Jindal and Budget Chair Paul Ryan (R-WI) — would cap Medicaid spending, only allowing spending to grow due to inflation and population growth.
 That usually amounts to about 3 percent growth on average, the Bipartisan Policy Center notes.
 By contrast, Medicaid has typically grown at 7 percent annually.

-The Jindal proposal, which sets a similar spending target, would likely have similarly sized cuts.
+The Jindal proposal, which set a similar spending target, would likely have similarly sized cuts.
 This isn't true of any block grant proposal, but instead is specific to the way that the Jindal and Ryan plans are structured.

 How could states handle those cuts?

-But block grant supporters argue that with the lower funding — alongside more flexibility — states could run more efficient Medicaid programs.
+Block grant supporters argue that with the lower funding — alongside more flexibility — states could run more efficient Medicaid programs.

 "I've got state plan amendments to make simple changes, in theory, that the federal government should want to happen," Keck says.
 "I want to bring dietitians into the program, but that's been held up for a year."